Bismuth vanadate

-Bismuth vanadate is the inorganic compound with the formula BiVO_{4}.
+Bismuth vanadate is the inorganic compound with the formula BiVO4.
 It is a bright yellow solid.
 It is widely studied as visible light photo-catalyst with a narrow band gap of less than 2.4 eV.
 It is a representative of "complex inorganic colored pigments," or CICPs.
 More specifically, bismuth vanadate is a mixed-metal oxide.
 Bismuth vanadate is also known under the Colour Index International as C.I.
 Pigment Yellow 184.
 It occurs naturally as the rare minerals pucherite, clinobisvanite, and dreyerite.